-With changes in the way advertising is measured due to updates including that of iOS 14 and other similar factors, it is clear advertising costs have gone up.
+With changes in how advertising is measured due to updates, advertising costs have increased.
 The stiff competition for customers in the digital space has also contributed to the high ad costs, with businesses now required to use more resources to acquire customers.

-Of course, it’s in your best interests to keep your customer acquisition costs low.
-If you are paying more to acquire a customer but their lifetime value is low, then your business isn’t running optimally.
+Of course, it’s in your best interests to keep your customer acquisition costs (CAC) low.
+Your business isn’t running optimally if you pay more to acquire a customer, but their lifetime value is low.
 This article shares helpful strategies you can implement to reduce CAC, cut reckless spending, and grow your revenue.

 Let’s get started!

 You can calculate your CAC using the following formula:

 CAC = (total spend on acquiring customers/no. of customers acquired)

 The total spend on acquiring customers usually includes the following costs in most cases: